spectrocloud/librarium/docs/docs-content/troubleshooting/pcg.md

    - If the previous command does not return an `ok`, use the command below to make a verbose GET request by specifying the `verbose` parameter.
-The output will display the individual health checks so you can decide on further debugging steps based on the failed checks. <br />
+The output will display the individual health checks so you can decide on further debugging steps based on the failed checks.

      ```bash
      kubectl --kubeconfig [path_to_kubeconfig] get --raw='/readyz?verbose'
      ```

-5. If the PCG installer VM has a public IP address assigned, SSH into the VM using the username `ubuntu` and the public SSH key you provided during the OVA import.
+5. If the PCG node has an IP address assigned, SSH into the VM using the username `spectro` and the public SSH key you provided during the PCG install.
+If you installed the PCG onto an [existing Kubernetes cluster](../clusters/pcg/deploy-pcg-k8s.md), contact your Kubernetes system administrator for the SSH credentials.

 6. Navigate to the **/var/log** directory containing the log files.